How to Recruit, Hire, Motivate, Retain, and Reward Your Talent

-Building a strong business means attracting talented and committed people, and keeping them happy.
+At Credibly, we believe that building a strong business means attracting talented and committed people, and keeping them happy.
 That should always be a staple of your company culture.
 So how do you create that environment in your own organization?

 How to Recruit and Hire the Best Talent

 What I’ve found to be the most useful strategy is developing and nurturing talent from within.
 In my own company, we had some people who started working for us when they were teenagers in high school, and then we trained and developed them to become a part of our management team, and even part of our area supervisory team.
 Those people end up being the very best employees that you can possibly have, particularly if you’re in a multi-unit franchise organization.

 If you need to attract talent from the outside, I’ve always had the best luck with referrals or word of mouth, particularly from people within my organization: “Joe, you need to meet this friend of mine, he works for this other company over here, but he’s fantastic.
 I worked with him before, and you’d be very happy with him.
 Would you at least take an interview with him?”

 Restaurant franchises and hotels are time-oriented businesses, and speed of service is critical.
 If you’re staffing up a business like that, you want to find people who have experience working in that kind of high-intensity, high-pressure, high-volume environment.
 It’s important to know if they have the energy for it, and the ability to manage and adapt on the fly.